python/devguide/communication.rst

 Some core developers enjoy spending time on IRC discussing various issues regarding Python's development in the ``#python-dev`` channel on ``irc.freenode.net``.
 This is not a place to ask for help with Python, but to discuss issues related to Python's own development.
+You can use freenode's `Web interface <http://webchat.freenode.net/>`_ if you don't have an IRC client.

 Blogs